Western Australia: Southwest Specialties

 Day 6.
 Full day at Cheynes Beach

-A full day birding the Cheynes Beach area for three of Australia’s toughest, most skulking birds: Noisy Scrubbird, Western Bristlebird, and Western Whipbird (a different subspecies from that at Stirling Range and a much-talked-about potential future split).
-These birds are difficult to see, but we will put all of our effort into securing views of all of them during the course of the day.
+A full day birding the Cheynes Beach area for three of Australia’s toughest, most skulking birds: Noisy Scrubbird, Western Bristlebird, and Black-throated Whipbird (a different subspecies from that at Stirling Ranges and a much talked-about potential further future split).
+These birds are difficult to see, but we will put all of our effort into securing views of them all during the course of the day.

-Weather permitting, at night we will look and listen for Tawny Frogmouth, Southern Boobook, and Spotted Nightjar, as well as the area’s nocturnal creatures such as Quokka, Western Ringtail Possum, the tiny Honey Possum (sometimes possible during the day too), Western Brush Wallaby, and Southern Brown Bandicoot.
+Weather permitting, at night we will look and listen for Tawny Frogmouth, Australian Boobook, and Spotted Nightjar, as well as the area’s nocturnal creatures such as Quokka, Western Ringtail Possum, the tiny Honey Possum (sometimes possible during the day too – they are tiny!), Western Brush Wallaby, and Southern Brown Bandicoot.